What Is Avian Flu?

 What is driving the spread of avian flu?

 The global spread is due in part to bird migration patterns, allowing infected birds to carry the disease thousands of miles to sites along their flyways.
-At the same time, the virus is increasingly mutating as it encounters new host animals and new species.
+At the same time, the virus is increasingly mutating as it encounters new and more host animals and species.

 How significant is the threat to public health?

-Human cases of avian flu are rare, and experts say the threat to public health is generally low.
-However, human cases have a high fatality rate, at more than 50 percent.
+Human cases of avian flu are still relatively rare, and experts say the threat to public health remains generally low.
+However, human cases have historically had a high fatality rate, at more than 50 percent.
 (At its peak, for comparison, the global COVID-19 death rate was reported to be around 8 percent, though it is widely thought to be far higher.)
-Still, health experts are worried about the risks to dairy farmers and other livestock workers who could be regularly exposed to infected animals.
+Still, health experts are worried about the mounting risks to agricultural workers who could be regularly exposed to infected animals.
+New research shows that pregnant women are especially at risk of mortality, too.

 For a virus to have pandemic potential, it needs to be able to pass easily from person-to-person.
-H5N1 does not have the ability to do so, but scientists fear it could develop this feature.
+H5N1 does not yet have the ability to do so, but scientists fear it could develop this feature.
+A study published in December 2024 found that the current version circulating in cattle has the ability to bind to human receptors after only a single mutation, increasing the risk that it could become a pandemic.

 There are avian flu vaccines for humans and birds, but there are a number of challenges and uncertainties with both.
 For instance, there is global hesitancy over the bird vaccine for trade reasons, and the existing human vaccines are derived from previous strains, so it could take a while to develop new ones and implement them on a mass scale.
 Some countries fear that importing vaccinated birds will make conducting surveillance more difficult, as it will be harder to determine if birds have been infected or vaccinated.
 To some degree, there are concerns that importing eggs or meat from birds that have been vaccinated could inadvertently spread the disease within the importing country’s borders, though there is no evidence to suggest this is possible.

 There is also a lot of uncertainty around the prospects of an avian flu vaccine for humans.
 Several major companies that manufacture them have said they could expedite the production of millions of doses in the event of a pandemic.
 The United States has an emergency stockpile of H5N1 vaccines, but experts have said that they would be insufficient if this particular strain were to start infecting people at a larger scale.
-Further, the shots have only been administered in trials and were derived from strains that circulated in 2004 and 2005.
+Further, the shots have only been administered in trials and were derived from strains that circulated twenty years ago.

-Some companies are working on developing vaccines that better match the highly pathogenic subvariant that is causing havoc today, but experts say it is unclear whether a human vaccine could be manufactured at a global scale while staying ahead of the curve on the virus’s rapid mutation.
-“The virus is always changing,” the CDC’s Shah said in May.
+Some companies are working on developing vaccines that better match the highly pathogenic subvariant that is causing havoc today, but experts say it is unclear whether a human vaccine could be manufactured at a global scale while staying ahead of the virus’s rapid mutation.
+“The virus is always changing,” the CDC’s Shah told CFR in May 2024.
 “If we made 300 million doses, the virus could shift in a month from now, as we’ve seen with COVID.
 So we have to be careful about oversupplying because we may be producing something that is soon out of date.”

-“We shouldn’t be overconfident in our ability to make vaccines that are safe and effective for avian flu because we’ve encountered challenges in the past with that antigen,” adds CFR Fellow Luciana Borio.
+CFR’s Luciana Borio agrees, noting that the current U.S. stockpile is not a guarantee that will guard against today’s strains.
+“We shouldn’t be overconfident in our ability to make vaccines that are safe and effective for avian flu,” Borio adds.
 “Clinical trials involving H5N1 in the past have yielded lackluster results.”

 And as with many diseases, there is a global equity issue: these vaccines, which are not even past the testing phase, are already slated to go to richer countries first, leaving lower-income countries at risk.
 “We can’t do a repeat of what happened with COVID, where countries that were vaccine-producing waited until there was no more interest in vaccines in their populations before they really worked to consider the needs of developing countries and non-vaccine-producing countries,” Borio says.